organisciak/dissertation/document/5_design_objective.md

 It is difficult to balance the various needs of a good instruction set.
 With concern to succinctness and ease of readability, key information was italicized, examples were added as mouse-over popups, and secondary information (e.g. 'Tips') was hidden behind a tab.
 Another tab held a reference copy of the IRB disclosure (which, for this condition and all others, was shown fully when a worker was previewing the task before acceptance).
-Finally, an empty 'tab' to collapse[^Collapse] the instructions completely was added.
+Finally, an empty 'tab' to collapse the instructions completely was added.
 This is not a common feature of archetypal tasks, but given the difficulty of scrolling in the embedded window on Mechanical Turk, was deemed a humane addition.
 Figure {@fig:basic-inturk} shows the limited task space when it is embedded within the Mechanical Turk interface.[^TagDifficulty]
-Collapsible instructions have been recommended previously by Chen (TODO cite Edwin Chen post) and by the Twitter Turk platform which Chen work on (TODO cite Clockwork Raven).
+Collapsible instructions have been recommended previously [@chen_making_2012; @chen_mechanical_2012].

 ![Screenshot of task within the Mechanical Turk interface.](images/design-basic-inturk.png) {#fig:basic-inturk}

-[^TagDifficulty]: Incidentally, Figure {@fig:basic-inturk} also shows some of the more challenges images to tag.
+[^TagDifficulty]: Incidentally, Figure {@fig:basic-inturk} also shows some of the more challenging images to tag.
 How would you tag them?

 [^TaggingInterface]: TODO: Add figure of instructions from basic condition of tagging task.
 The substance of the instructions is discussed in the Tag Task section.

-[^Collapse]: This option was tweaked after the first batch of data was already collected.
-It was considered a convenience feature that had little little effect on how a worker considers and completes a task, and does not appear to have notably changed the collected data. <!--TODO verify.
-Check the time difference for parts of the task that weren't actively being measured, and eyeball the difference in feedback-->

 Following the advice laid out by the unofficial Guidelines for Academic Requesters[@_guidelines_2014][^Workers], a time estimate for task completion was also provided.
 The time estimate was determined based on testing and updated following an initial batch of tasks.